automata/zeh/README.md

-# ZEH: Zen Enlightment to Humans
+# ZEH: Zen Enlightenment to Humans

 ZEH is a personal assistant, a bot to help you on daily tasks.